 Our considered opinion is that the change will not be too harmful to returns on investment, and we hope to present some analysis here to inform your own view.

-Again, we have very simply gone back and historically adjusted the storage fees to give a side-by-side comparison of how those accounts would perform with both the original storage costs and the new rate.
+We have very simply gone back and historically adjusted the storage fees to give a side-by-side comparison of how those accounts would perform with both the current storage costs and the new rate.
 As you can see, while the difference is material, it does not notably change the profitability of the accounts: